Anyone knows wich is the best way and nearest place to make a lunch break when we are visiting the Angkor complex?

 Is SR heavy rain and flooding like Bangkok now?

-Thanks about 7 years agoAnswered by Mei via WorldNomads.com
+Thanks over 7 years agoAnswered by Mei via WorldNomads.com